 “I am here to help coordinate, develop, and integrate new and old youth and family programs into this thriving congregation.
 I hope to bring new energy and excitement to CTK’s youth and families through organizing programs that are focused on the Gospel, fellowship, and growing passionate disciples of Christ!”

-Eric began working at Christ the King in September 2017.
+Eric started serving Christ the King in September 2017.
 He has a BA in Sociology and Environmental Studies from Luther College in Decorah, Iowa.
-He has served as Director of Youth Ministries for a congregation in the Twin Cities, as well as working on summer staff and year-round staff at three different ELCA church camps in Wisconsin and Iowa.
+Although he is originally from Wisconsin, Eric has served as Director of Youth Ministries for a congregation in St. Paul, MN, as well as working on summer staff and year-round staff at three different ELCA church camps in Wisconsin and Iowa.